vsb-js/general/README.md

       - Make sure you have GitHub account and properly setup your machine to work with git
       - Install IDE of your choice for JS (Recommended VSC or WebStorm)
 - 02 JavaScript basics xxxx

+#### Labs evaluation
+- Your work has to be submitted via GitHub classroom into your assigment repo before the deadline (7-14 days after the date of lab)
+- 4 points for each lab
+  - 1 point that if we can run your file / project without error!
+  - 3 points for finishing the tasks properly ((finished tasks / amount of tasks) * 3)

 ---